 Movement data can be particularly useful for tracking epidemics.
 Using models from animal ecology, researchers can now replicate—and potentially reduce—the spread of disease.
 Long-distance transport allows disease to spread rapidly between locations, for instance, along predictable routes such as commuter paths.

-Understanding collective movements, particularly during times of stress such as natural disasters, can help develop strategies for emergency relief.
+Understanding collective movements, particularly during times of stress, such as natural disasters, can help develop strategies for emergency relief.
 Under stress, human populations behave similarly to schooling fish or flocking birds.
 This means mobile phone data, used to track movements following the devastating Haitian earthquake of 2010, could help us develop future escape frameworks or better-targeted relief.

 Duarte’s and colleagues’ work is testament to the KAUST philosophy of baseline-funded science, freeing up time for research and collaboration.
-‘I am a scientist,’ he declares, ‘there are no boundaries to the questions I can ask.’
-His work draws upon KAUST initiatives such as the Visualization Core Lab and Sensor Initiative, bringing scientists together with world leaders in technology to develop a new generation of sensors that are, he says, ‘better adapted to the animals, their movement and growth, and are environmentally-friendly and have advanced sensing and data analysis capacities—the bird ring of the twenty-first century.’
+“I am a scientist,” he declares, “there are no boundaries to the questions I can ask.”
+His work draws upon KAUST initiatives like the Visualization Core Lab and the Sensor Initiative, which bring scientists together with world leaders in technology to develop a new generation of sensors that are, he says, “better adapted to the animals, their movement and growth, and they are environmentally friendly and have advanced sensing and data analysis capacities—the bird ring of the twenty-first century.”
 These will be used to explore how marine animals communicate to build a ‘culture’ under the waves.